Dr Sarah Laurenson is Senior Curator of Modern and Contemporary History.

-Sarah Laurenson is responsible for the department’s contemporary collecting programme.
-Her role involves collecting objects that document the impact of major social, cultural, political and environmental changes in Scotland.
-The emphasis is on collecting material to represent what is distinctive about Scotland today in a global context, mindful of the differences within and across the country.
-A strong focus is on objects embedded with a sense of place, and on objects which link to existing collections to demonstrate how the past continually shapes the present.
-Laurenson is Chair of the Contemporary Collecting Working Group, which brings together colleagues from across the Museum to work collaboratively on the practical and intellectual dimensions to collecting the present day.
-She is responsible for the Scottish history collections from 1980 onwards, and looks after the post-1750 Scottish jewellery collections.
+Sarah is responsible for the Scottish history collections from the late-twentieth century to the present day, and for the post-1750 Scottish jewellery collections.
+Sarah leads the department's contemporary collecting programme, focused on documenting the impact of social, cultural, political and environmental change in twenty-first century Scotland.
+There is a strong emphasis on collecting material to represent what is distinctive about Scotland today in a global context, mindful of the differences within and across the country.
+Another key focus of contemporary collecting is on objects embedded with a sense of place, and on objects which link to existing collections to reflect how the past continually shapes the present.
+Sarah is Chair of the National Museums Scotland Contemporary Collecting Working Group.